Tatito Hernández

 Rafael "Tatito" Hernández Montañez (born April 14, 1972) is a Puerto Rican politician affiliated with the Popular Democratic Party (PPD).
 He is also a Democrat.
 He has been a member of the Puerto Rico House of Representatives since 2009, representing District 11, which includes the town of Dorado and parts of the towns of Vega Alta and Vega Baja.
 In the 2020 elections he was re-elected and chosen as speaker of the house in 2021.

 Early life and education

-Rafael "Tatito" Hernández was born April 14, 1972 in Dorado.
-He received a Bachelor of Science in Surveying and Cartography from the Polytechnic University of Puerto Rico in San Juan, Puerto Rico.
+Rafael "Tatito" Hernández was born April 14, 1972, in Dorado.
+Graduated from the José S. Alegría High School in Dorado.
+He received a Bachelor of Science in Surveying and Cartography from the Polytechnic University of Puerto Rico in San Juan, Puerto Rico and completed a Juris doctor at the Interamerican University of Puerto Rico School of Law.
 Hernandez also attended the Mortgage Bankers School of Puerto Rico and the Alberto Hernandez Real Estate School, where he took several courses on the origin, processes and analyses of loans, mortgages, and real estate.
 He served in the United States Navy Reserve for eight years.